Brennan Cain

 Germany (2019-2020)

-I recently returned from an exchange program in Germany through the Parlementarisches Patenschafts-Programm für junge Berufstätige (Congress-Bundestag Youth Exchange for Young Professionals).
+I participated in an exchange program in Germany through the Parlementarisches Patenschafts-Programm für junge Berufstätige (Congress-Bundestag Youth Exchange for Young Professionals).
 I spent two months at a language school in Radolfzell am Bodensee, Baden-Württenberg and improved my German to the B1 Level.
 In the beginning of October, I moved to Berlin and began attending the Technical University of Berlin.
 In January, I began working for Teraki GmbH, a tech startup.
 My program was cut short due to COVID-19, and I returned to the US in mid-March.
 I continued to work for Teraki until August on low-power SLAM and other reconstruction/localization related projects.

 UCSD (Summer 2018)